By Monica Brady-Myerov

 Storytelling in the classroom has often been set aside by teachers who instead shovel facts, dates and worksheets at students.
 This overlooks Hebrew University research that says narration quality influences listening quality.

 Some people believe the Common Core is killing storytelling in favor of testing.
 But not Emilie Perna, a high school English teacher from Waltham, Massachusetts.
-She says the common core now only allows for storytelling it even encourages it.
-Perna says with sites like Listen Current (full disclosure: I created this website) and the influx of podcasts, the opportunities for storytelling “are endless.”
+She says the Common Core now only allows for storytelling it even encourages it.
+Perna says with sites like Listenwise (full disclosure: I created this website) and the influx of podcasts, the opportunities for storytelling “are endless.”

 In fact, her school Waltham High School assigned one of the most celebrated stories for their summer reading last year–the podcast Serial.
 The story told one episode at a time about the alleged murder of a high school girl by her former boyfriend.
 Perna says it was the most successful summer reading assignment ever because “there was an infectious passion and enthusiasm felt from both staff and students.”